 If c(u, v) > l(u) for a vertex u with parent(u) = v it does not pay off to include the subtree rooted at u via edge (u, v) (the only possible connection towards r), and we decide to cut off the edge (u, v) together with the corresponding subtree.
 This decision can be made locally, as soon as the value l(u) is known.
-Thus, our algorithm starts by labeling all leaves and ends up at the root vertex r (see Algorithm 1 for an outline).
+It is not hard to construct an algorithm for LPCST that uses these facts and runs in linear time (see [10] for details).
+The optimal subtree rooted at v is T(v) with l(v) as its profit (the correctness of this algorithm follows easily by induction).